alexaibio/teaching_content/drug_development/drug_development_intro.md

 - Clinical development

-## I: Drug discovery stage
+## 1: Drug discovery stage
 Drug is never exists in isolation, so finding a drug essentially means finding a tripple disease-target-drug.

-In general. on a drug dicovery stage a drug discovery team must come up with several candidate triples **disease-target-drug** which then shall be hanged over to pre-clinical team for much more expensive developmnt.
+In general on a drug dicovery stage a drug discovery team must come up with several candidate triples **disease-target-drug** which then shall be hanged over to pre-clinical team for much more expensive testing, so the beter work is done on this stage the less money will be spent on the preclinical stage to rule out wrong candites.

 ### Disease
 For a drug discovery company choosing one or several diseases (condition, indication) to cure is usually a starting point.
 The company first decide to find a drug for lung cancer for example and then go next to target discovery and drug itself.